marvin2k/templateSetEngine/README.md

 Since the `kwalify` tool will return 0 even on failure (!) some hidden shell trickery has to be performed.

+Note: Validation might be broken (read: missing) when verifying with one database, then using another one with an earlier time stamp to generate...

 ## Wrapper script

 Options to underlying `make` can be passed as command line options.
 See wrapper script `engine/engine.py`.
 Call for example: